lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 </script>
 ```

 I called the variable `dateLuxon` since we will eventually change it to be a Luxon `DateTime`.
-So far, it's standard stuff - we made our custom component work with `v-model` by binding to `:value` with `modelValue`, and update the original value in the parent component with `emit('update:modelValue')`.
+For now it is just a plain JavaScript object, make reactive via `ref`.
+This is all standard - we made our custom component work with `v-model` by binding to `:value` with `modelValue`, and update the original value in the parent component with `emit('update:modelValue')`.

 ## Deerializing for modelValue